openhab/openhab-addons/addons/binding/org.openhab.binding.bosesoundtouch/README.md

 # openHAB2 binding for Bose SoundTouch

-This is an initial version of my openHAB2 binding for the Bose SoundTouch multiroom system.
+This is the openHAB2 binding for the Bose SoundTouch multiroom system.
+Here you can find a precompiled [Binding](https://github.com/marvkis/org.openhab.binding.bosesoundtouch-dist)

 After installing the binding into the your openHAB2 distribution, you can start discovering your devices through the PaperUI GUI (btw: see discovery hints on the bottom of this document).

-After discovering and configuring the device through the web GUI I think you want to use it.
-I access them the 'classical openHAB1 way' trough the items / sitemap / rules way.
-Here a few samples of my configuration:
+After discovering and configuring the device through the web GUI you may use it.
+To access them, the 'classical openHAB1 way', trough the items / sitemaps / rules way.
+Here a few samples for the configuration:

 From the **items/bose.items** file:
 ```